Eggplant Parmesan Recipe

 pulling some of the eggplant parmesan out of the baking dish with gooey cheese coming off of the side of the spatula

-I’ve had so many years to learn the best ways to make this dish and fix many mistakes that I used to make.
+I’ve started learning how to make eggplant parmesan so many years ago and since then, learned the best ways to make it and fixed many mistakes that I used to make.
 Some of those mistakes included slicing the eggplant too thick and not layering it with extra sauce and cheese.
-I’ve also learned a few hacks to make it easier and ways to add more flavor.
-All those tips I am sharing here because everyone deserves to make the best Eggplant Parmesan.

 Make pasta sauce: